DragRedSim/ArduinoTaikoController/README.md

 - Right Rim: A2

 To customize the mapping, checkout the [parameter](#parameters-with-suggested-values) section.

+If you're using a Pro Micro, you don't have a 3.3v port to use.
+Simply connect the two extra resistors as a divider, and use the centre point to give you your source voltage.
+Alternately, use a regulator.

 For most of the times, plugging the sensors directly into Arduino's pins will work.
 If the controller seems to be generating random inputs, you can fix this by plugging some 1MΩ resistors in parallel: